SilvaTechB/silva-md-bot/temp/deploy-on-vps.md

 - Gifted-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`
 - In that case, I'm not responsible for banning your account.
-- Use Venocyber-Md at your own risk by keeping this warning in mind.
+- Use Gifted-Md at your own risk by keeping this warning in mind.